flueke/mesytec-mvlc/README.md

 MVLC registers and accessing VME modules.
 Additionally the basic blocks needed to build high-performance MVLC based DAQ readout systems are provided:

-* CrateConfig containing the setup and readout information for a single VME crate containing multiple VME modules with an MVLC.
+* CrateConfig holding the setup and readout information for a single VME crate containing multiple VME modules with an MVLC.

 * Multithreaded readout worker and listfile writer using fast data compression.